placehold7r/placehold7r/README.md

   --- ***DNI DNI DNI DO NOT INTERACT ::*** basic criteria, soulbasket, ***tsurugi kinjo x any sdra2/dra woman*** (excludes rei and is incredibly targeted at Akane/Tsurugi IHATEYOU .
 This is a heavy dni i do not want to see you at all!!! go away!!) , jturo . over 18 iwcuf . tsurugi doubles iwec

-i block/hide freely pretty much . wheter im in your dni or youre in mine: it doesnt matter [unless, you interact first . if so its kindaawkward....!! ]
+i block/hide freely pretty much . wheter im in your dni or youre in mine: it doesnt matter

 ----